-As of the date of this Report, the Board of Directors is composed of 3 independent directors out of a total of 7 members.
+As of the date of this Report, the Board of Directors is composed of 1 independent director out of a total of 5 members.
 They are considered independent with regard to the five criteria defined by the Middlenext Code.

 R.4 - Board Member Information